-where $A^$ is the excited state used for the stimulated emission.
-The relaxation time $\tau{m1}$ of metastable state $B^m$ is very large and hence the spontaneous emission rate is very small.
-This implies that the number of metastable atoms as function of time t is given by a slowly decaying exponential function $\exp(-t/\tau{m1})$ .
-To get metastable atoms, one can for example pump atom B from its ground state 1 to an excited state 3 above state m such that the spontaneous emission rate $3 \to m$ is large.
+where A^ is the excited state used for the stimulated emission.
+The relaxation time τ{m1} of metastable state B^m is very large and hence the spontaneous emission rate is very small.
+This implies that the number of metastable atoms as function of time t is given by a slowly decaying exponential function $\exp(-t/\tau{m1})$.
+To get metastable atoms, one can for example pump atom B from its ground state 1 to an excited state 3 above state m such that the spontaneous emission rate $3 \rightarrow m$ is large.
 The pumping can be done electrically or by any other means.
 If it is done electrically, then we have

-Figure 7.18: Pumping atoms A to state 2 by collision with metastable atoms $B^m$ .
+Figure 7.18: Pumping atoms A to state 2 by collision with metastable atoms B^m .